cyz-ai/infomin/README.md

 ## Introduction
 We consider learning representation with the following objective:
 $$\min L(f(X), Y) - \beta \cdot I(f(X); T)$$
 where $L$ is some loss and $I$ is the mutual information.
-This objective is ubiquitous in fairness, invariance, disentangledment, domain adaptation.
+This objective is ubiquitous in fairness, disentangledment, domain adaptation.

 Traditionally we need to (re-)estimate $I$ first before every update to $f$, which is usually done by training a neural net to quantify $I$ (or its proxy).
 This leads to an annoying minmax problem similar to GAN.

 We show we can minimise $I$ without estimating it, throwing away minmax learning.

 ## Materials